The Community Health Assessment (CHA) uses

 The Healthy Environment priority area includes safe housing, food, and physical activity.
 Our community will work to increase access to healthy foods, connections for active transportation, and homes that are affordable and safe.

-it hard to afford doctor visits, healthy foods, utility bills, and reliable transportation to work or school.
+"When the majority of a paycheck goes toward the rent or mortgage, it makes it hard to afford doctor visits, healthy foods, utility bills, and reliable transportation to work or school.
 This can lead to increased stress levels and emotional strain."

 - County Health Rankings